CouncilofLorien/counciloflorien.github.io/docs/cards/W/washed-and-refreshed.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable at the end of the organization phase on a moving company.
 When the company's new site is revealed, the company may untap a number of characters equal to the number of regions less than four in its site path.
 "It was a long and merry meal.
-Though the hobbits ate, as only famished hobbits can eat, there was no lack."_ ***---LotRI***
+Though the hobbits ate, as only famished hobbits can eat, there was no lack."_ ***---&NoBreak;LotRI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>